Frequently Asked Questions About the Wildlife Division Strategic Plan

 The Wildlife Division is facing major challenges in staffing, funding and a changing departmental organizational structure.
 Staffing levels have decreased significantly over the last 20 years, and our responsibilities continue to increase.
 Wildlife management is changing due to urbanization, threats from climate change and invasive species, and funding challenges.
 Since the division is entrusted with managing wildlife resources for the public good, the plan will provide a strong foundation to help us respond to the many challenges facing wildlife in the future.

-How will the plan be used?
+How is the plan be used?